glouppe/talk-kva-2025/talk.md

 Deep generative models are unlocking previously impossible science.

-- .bold[New scientific questions become accessible]: We can now tackle inverse problems with millions to billions of variables.
+- .bold[New scientific questions become accessible]: We can now tackle inverse problems with millions to billions of variables that unlock new scientific insights.
+- .bold[Statistically principled]: Bayesian inference with uncertainty quantification.
 - .bold[Methodological advantages]: Zero-shot inference without retraining.

 Next challenges: